lucasvmiguel/real-test/README.md

 ## Configuration

-* If you dont pass the CONFIG arg(terminal), we will run the default.json configuration
-* You can have more than one config file
 * If action url does not have a value attribute, the app will use url attribute in json
 * You can set global variables, these variables will change in tests files (example: {"action": "pause", "value": "!!timeout"})
 ```json